 One element does not make a project successful or unsuccessful.
 However, there is one element that is very important, based on experience – in addition to following a great industry standard project framework or methodology.
 That important element is the project manager (i.e. the Iron Chef in the food analogy example).
 The project manager is the person who is blending all elements of project management to develop the right integration and to deliver as expected by his/her organization and the client’s organization (similar to the food judge panelists in the food example).
 We all must have seen or heard at least once throughout our career that if the same project is run by two different project managers and they both follow the same steps, one project may succeed and the other may fail or may not succeed as well.
 Why is it when project managers follow same steps one would be more successful than the other?
 It seems to be the project manager, the third dimension to project management, and that dimension makes a huge difference in projects’ successes and failures.

 Defining the third dimension of project management

 Leadership is required and needs to be demonstrated by all managers whether they are called functional managers, technology managers, or project managers.
-Since I am listing a successful criterion that sets project managers apart, I will focus on what I have experienced:

 - Lead and coach – A good project manager is both a leader and coach; he or she teaches, encourages, motivates, and corrects the project team if needed.
 It is important for a successful project manager to understand the different points of view and to educate and encourage.
 It is as important to act as a true coach, to lead project team by example.
 As the project manager points out the mistakes for the members, he/she needs to make sure to admit when making a mistake.